A Sex Worker Explains How to Talk to Sex Workers

 Videos by VICE

-Then I realized: I’m probably the first sex worker he’s met socially.
+Then I realised: I’m probably the first sex worker he’s met socially.

 This happens often.
 I’m open about what I do, and I’m friends with a lot of civilians.
 I could be more circumspect, but too many times I’ve been at brunch and my vague fib about being a line cook sparks 20 enthusiastic follow-up questions.
 I hate the taste of ever more elaborate lies.
 I’m lucky enough to live in New York, a city large enough that if someone disapproves, we can choose to never see each other again.
 So fuck it.